xStarbound/xStarbound/doc/lua/world.md

       "ambientLightLevel": null, // May be a `Vec3B` colour.
       "surfaceLevel": 1100,
       // The height where the world's underground backgrounds transition to and from the sky.
+      "horizonImages": [
-      "horizonImages": [ /* ... */ ], // The images used for this world when a ship is orbiting it.
+        /* ... */
+      ], // The images used for this world when a ship is orbiting it.
       // The images used for displaying this world's moons
       // and/or parent planet in the sky.
-      "satellites": [ /* ... */ ]
+      "satellites": [
         /* ... */
+      ]
+      /* ... */
     },
     "worldParameters": {
-      "worldSize" : [3000, 2000], // Redundant world size parameter.
+      "worldSize": [3000, 2000], // Redundant world size parameter.
       // This world's tech overrides.
 Used in the tech challenge instance worlds.
       // Either null or an array of named techs to force on players.
 If it's an empty array,
       // all player techs are disabled.
       "overrideTech": null,
       // All sorts of world parameters.
       "airless": false, // Whether the world is breathable.
       "gravity": 80, // The world's gravity level.
       "beamUpRule": "Surface", // Any one of "Nowhere", "Surface", "Anywhere" or "AnywhereWithWarning".
       "dayLength": 766.78564453125, // The length of the planet's day in seconds.
+      "weatherPool": [
-      "weatherPool": [ // The world's pool of possible weather types.
+        // The world's pool of possible weather types.
         {
           "weight": 0.05,
           "item": "rain"